redis/redis-om-node/README.md

 const point = { longitude: 12.34, latitude: 56.78 }
 ```

 A `text` field is a lot like a `string`.
 If you're just reading and writing objects, they are identical.
 But if you want to *search* on them, **they are very, very different**.
-I'll cover that in detail when I talk about [using RediSearch](#-using-redisearch) but the tl;dr is that `string` fields can only be matched on their exact value and are best for keys and discrete data—like postal codes or status indicators—while `text` fields have full-text search enabled on them, are optimized for human-readable text, and can take advantage of [stemming](https://redis.io/docs/stack/search/reference/stemming/) and [stop words](https://redis.io/docs/stack/search/reference/stopwords/).
+I'll cover that in detail when I talk about [searching](#searching) but the tl;dr is that `string` fields can only be matched on their exact value and are best for keys and discrete data—like postal codes or status indicators—while `text` fields have full-text search enabled on them, are optimized for human-readable text, and can take advantage of [stemming](https://redis.io/docs/stack/search/reference/stemming/) and [stop words](https://redis.io/docs/stack/search/reference/stopwords/).

 ### JSON and Hashes